brennacodes/railsgenerator/README.md

 Rails Generator allows you to take your PostgreSQL file and create `rails generate resource...` commands from it.
 It takes the guesswork out of resource, scaffold, controller, model, migration creation and more, helping to eliminate errors and get your project started faster.

+## Limitations
+- currently only supports PostgreSQL sql files
+- currently only generates commands for resources

+## Planned Development
+- Add support for MySQL & SQLite
+- Add support for all of Rails' generators
+- Add information on what will be generated from the sql files including visual representations of what the output will be after running them

 ## Development

 The app was created over the course of a day.
 It is written in Svelte and deployed on Vercel.